mikowitz/graphvix/README.md

       ```elixir
       record = Record.new(["a", "b", "c"])
       ```
-1. Create a record with a single column of cells
+3. Create a record with a single column of cells:

     ```elixir
     record = Record.new(Record.column(["a", "b", "c"]))
     ```

-1. Create a record with nested rows and columns
+4. Create a record with nested rows and columns:

     ```elixir
     import Graphvix.Record, only: [column: 1, row: 1]